Mumsy, Nanny, Sonny and Girly: Production

-Owing to the film's origins as a stage production, Francis largely completed the casting with experienced stage performers who had made the transition to film, such as Ursula Howells, Pat Heywood, and Michael Bryant.
+Owing to the film's origins as a stage production, Francis largely completed the casting with experienced stage performers who had made the transition to film, such as Ursula Howells, Pat Heywood and Michael Bryant.
 The zookeeper whom Sonny and Girly harass in the film's opening sequence was played by Michael Ripper, a regular in Hammer Horror films whom Francis knew from his time working for the studio.
 Howard Trevor, who played Sonny, had only a single screen credit on an episode of the anthology series ITV Playhouse; Girly would prove to be his only film.
 Vanessa Howard, who had also gotten her start on ITV, was a relative newcomer who had starred in four films before Girly; she performed so well that it was decided in post-production that she would become the centerpiece of the film's marketing campaign, with the intention of turning the film into a star vehicle for her.

-Reception

-Girly was produced amid a backlash against indecency in the British media, brought in part by the production of more overtly sexual films targeted towards the mods and Swinging London.
+The film was produced amid a backlash against indecency in the British media, brought in part by the production of more overtly sexual films targeted towards the mods and Swinging London.
 Media watchdogs latched onto a scene in the opening minutes of the film in which Girly suggestively sucks Sonny's finger after accepting a piece of candy from him.
 The scene was the result of Comport's having toyed with the idea of carrying over incest themes from the play, in which Sonny and Girly are explicitly engaged in a sexual relationship.
 Comport ultimately decided against this idea, deciding it was more thematically appropriate to the film to imply incest but never confirm it.
 Although the scene is the only implication of incest in the film, it came to be the film's definitive moment in contemporary media reviews.

+Release

-Coincidentally, Girly was released concurrently with Goodbye Gemini, about a mentally imbalanced young man sexually obsessed with his sister.
+Mumsy, Nanny, Sonny and Girly opened in New York City on 12 February 1970.
+The film had its UK premiere in London on 8 April 1970, followed by a nationwide release on 6 September 1970.
+In the United Kingdom, it was released concurrently with Goodbye Gemini (1970), about a mentally imbalanced young man sexually obsessed with his sister.
 The two pictures created a moral panic among British media watchdogs and were held up as indicative of the state of the British media.
-Due to this backlash, few theatres wished to screen the film following its West End premier.
+Due to this backlash, few theatres wished to screen the film following its West End premiere.

 In an attempt to recoup losses, the film was rebranded for release in the United States, where exploitation films were enjoying moderate success.
-Retitled simply Girly, the film's advertising campaign was retooled to be built exclusively around Vanessa Howard, removing all of her costars from the film's posters.
-The film performed surprisingly well, even achieving a positive writeup in Variety.
+Retitled simply Girly, the film's advertising campaign was retooled to be built exclusively around Vanessa Howard, removing all of her co-stars from the film's posters.